Best Irons For Low Handicappers 2024

 Limited gains over prior model

 The T100 is one of the most recognized irons when it comes to the low handicap category, with their new version offering up some notable improvements over its predecessor.
-In testing, we noticed the improvements around the consistency and how the club entered and exited the turf, with the narrow sole shape helping create a satisfyingly crisp feel and well-formed divots that are easy to replace.
+In testing, I noticed the improvements around the consistency and how the club entered and exited the turf, with the narrow sole shape helping create a satisfyingly crisp feel and well-formed divots that are easy to replace.

 Where this model stands out, though, amongst the low handicap irons is the split tungsten weighting inside a dual cavity.
 This has has been refined in the new model to be more precise and, consequently, the T100 provided a soft yet solid feel with an element of forgiveness.
-We felt that it’s arguably one of the more stable tour played irons out there and, while it’s not built to be especially user friendly, there is some help at hand.
+I felt that it’s arguably one of the more stable tour played irons out there and, while it’s not built to be especially user friendly, there is some help at hand.

 At address, it was clear to see that this iron is built for the competent ball striker.
 The thin sole and top line is joined by a narrow blade length and barely a hint of offset.
 Along with the looks, the T100 is an iron built for golfers with power in the locker.
-The flight is more penetrating than the T150 iron - in our testing it flew around two yards lower and generated around 600 rpm more spin.
+The flight is more penetrating than the T150 iron - in my testing it flew around two yards lower and generated around 600 rpm more spin.
 Finally, the yardages of the T100 landed within a smaller range, which is crucial when trying to hit a very specific number.

 Callaway Apex CB Iron